Let’s build something great, together

-CTO, Director of Engineering, Software Development Manager – it’s called different things depending on the nature of the organization.
-But the core purpose is the same: assemble amazing software teams to make great things.
+Engineering Manager, Director of Engineering, Software Development Manager – it’s called different things depending on the nature of the organization.
+But the core purpose is the same: help great software teams make great things.

 That is what I do and that is what I love to do.

-In the past I’ve built teams, I’ve trained managers to build teams, I’ve started (and sold) companies, and I’ve coded systems in many programming languages.
+In the past I’ve led great teams, I’ve trained managers to lead their own teams, I’ve started (and sold) companies, and I’ve coded systems in many programming languages.
 I’ve also explored design, writing, SEO, and data analysis.
 Because bringing software to life is about more than just the code.

-Though I’ve done many things, my motivation always comes from the same place — crafting a well-running team.
+Though I’ve done many things, my motivation always comes from the same place — crafting a well-running team and creating an environment in which people can do their best work.

 “Angus understands that a successful team needs both growing individuals and a cohesion between those individuals.
 His one-to-one meetings were always fruitful and he was an excellent coach towards methods of improvement, both in terms of my existing skillsets and areas where he saw my untapped potential.”Andrew Austin, Head of Product at Crew